 - Cake: naked or semi-naked buttercream, sugar flowers in rust and dusty peach, dried flower garnishes.

-- Groomsmen: khaki or warm linen suits, terra-cotta tie or pocket square, sage boutonniere.
+- Groomsmen: khaki or warm linen suits, terracotta tie or pocket square, sage boutonniere.

 Best for: Tulum, Bali, Costa Rica, Hawaii (sunset-facing beaches), fall weddings anywhere.